Skip to content

 • Postmark: Low-volume, high-engagement apps

-• Mailgun: Teams needing detailed analytics and message routing
+• Mailgun: Teams needing deep analytics and routing

 • Transparent, usage-based pricing